 Paul has been passionate about couponing and frugal living for over five years.
 Born in the UK, he now lives in Florida.

 Coupon organizer wallets are a must-have item for all serious couponers.
-They allow you to keep and categorize your stash of coupons, making specific coupons easier to find when you need them, either for using in stores, or for trading with other couponers.
+They allow you to keep and categorize your stash of coupons, making specific coupons easier to find when you need them, either for use in stores or for trading with other couponers.

-Whether you are an experienced couponer, or a beginner, if you do not have an organizer, I would seriously consider buying one.
+Whether you are an experienced couponer or a beginner, if you do not have an organizer, I would seriously consider buying one.
 Being able to divide up your coupons into different categories is essential if you want to maximize your savings, especially through techniques such as coupon stacking.
-Believe me, buying an organizer makes sense, you will make your money back and more!

 The Main Advantages of Coupon Organizers